ucinlp/mowgli-uci/README.md

 ## Linking Instructions

-To obtain link candidates run the following (the arguments need to be in quotes):
+To obtain link candidates run the following (the arguments need to be in quotes).
+The input file should be the output of the `graphify.py` file.
 ```{Python}
 python link.py link \
 	--input [INPUT FILE] \